 LATinE: Latinx Trailblazers in Engineering

-The goal of the LATinE program at Purdue Engineering is to prepare the best and brightest Latinx/Hispanic scholars nearing completion of their PhD degrees or postdoctoral appointments at US universities for a career in engineering academia.
-Those selected as LATinE fellows will attend a two-day workshop that will provide opportunities for scientific interactions, career-oriented discussions, and networking.
+The goal of the LATinE program at Purdue Engineering is to prepare future trailblazing faculty in engineering with a focus on preparing outstanding scholars who are also committed to increasing the success of Latinx engineers.
+Those selected as LATinE fellows will attend a workshop in September 29 – October 2, 2021 that will provide opportunities for scientific interactions, career-oriented discussions, and networking.

-July 31: "Success Strategies for New Faculty Members" workshop presented my internationally recognized experts in faculty development, Drs.
+- Attend the "Success Strategies for New Faculty Members" workshop presented by internationally recognized experts in faculty development, Drs.
 Richard Felder and Rebecca Brent

 - Cover letter should summarize why applicants are interested in the program and how it would benefit them; should also indicate their experiences, activities, and/or goals to promote, as a future engineering faculty, a climate that values diversity and inclusion through research, teaching, and/or engagement

 - Research and education plan as a future faculty trailblazer in engineering (maximum 2 pages)

 - 1 letter of recommendation required, up to 2 additional is optional.

 Apply at https://purdue.infoready4.com/ on the Purdue University Internal Competitions and Limited Submissions page by clicking on Latinx Trailblazers in Engineering.
 You may search by the due date of 8/15/2021 to access it more readily.

 Create an account by clicking on Register.
 Here you will input your name and email address and click on Create Account.
 You will be asked to confirm your account via an email notification sent to the email address entered.
 Use this email address and established password to access the site.
 Please note that email domains affiliated with institutions, e.g., edu, are required.

 If you have questions about the application process, please contact Marsha Freeland, firstname.lastname@example.org.